The 20 Best Drug Induced Dyskinesia Doctors Near Me in Georgia, US

 Offers Telehealth

-John Morgan is a Neurologist in Augusta, Georgia.
-Dr. Morgan is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Memory Loss, Vagotomy, and Deep Brain Stimulation.
+Julie Kurek is a Neurologist practicing medicine in Augusta, Georgia.
+Dr. Kurek is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
+She is also highly rated in 38 other conditions, according to our data.
+Her clinical expertise encompasses Movement Disorders, Parkinson's Disease, Essential Tremor, Dry Mouth, and Vagotomy.

 Atlanta, GA